 It’s all in the eyes – in fact, itchy eyes.
 Whenever your eyes feel itchy, that’s because of excessive histamine, a substance released to combat allergies.
 If you have itchy eyes and a combination of any other symptom listed above, you have allergies.

-If you’re experiencing cold or allergy symptoms and need medical attention, Urgent Care Extra can help today.
+If you’re experiencing cold or allergy symptoms and need medical attention, Banner Urgent Care can help today.
 Our in-house certified doctors and support staff can help get you back to normal as quickly as possible.
-Aside from allergies and colds, UCE also offers flu shots as well.
+Aside from allergies and colds, Banner Urgent Care also offers flu shots as well.

 Stop by one of our walk-in clinics today – we have more than 40 clinics across Arizona and Nevada.
-For more information on Urgent Care Extra, please call our main office at (480) 988-9108.
-Thanks for reading the UCE blog – check back for more healthful tips, news and more!
+For more information on Banner Urgent Care, please call our main office at (480) 988-9108.
+Thanks for reading the Banner Urgent Care blog – check back for more healthful tips, news and more!